LesniakM/JsFormer/README.md

 -Jest - test framework.

--Babilon - mainly used to translate ES6 import/export to CommonJS.
+-Babel - mainly used to translate ES6 import/export to CommonJS.
 Might be also used to run game on older devices/browsers.

 Credits: